Can Cats Eat Chocolate? Experts Say Stick to the Kibble

 If your cat is having an extreme reaction to chocolate, it's possible for seizures, collapse, and even death to occur.

 How Much Chocolate Does It Take to Make a Cat Sick?

 The amount of the toxic ingredients in chocolate varies by product, meaning dry cocoa powder, semisweet, and dark chocolate is more toxic than milk chocolate.
-White chocolate is not a concern (though you probably still shouldn’t feed it to your cat).
+White chocolate is not a concern for poisoning (though you probably still shouldn't feed it to your cat).

 Predicting exactly how a cat will respond to eating chocolate is difficult, as their response isn't just affected by the amount of chocolate eaten or the type of chocolate eaten.
 It can also depend on the cat's weight and their individual sensitivity to the toxic ingredients.
 The Merck Veterinary Manual's chocolate toxicity calculator can help you get an idea of how much chocolate your cat would need to eat before toxicosis is likely.